open-telemetry/opentelemetry-go/log/DESIGN.md

 [`attribute.Value`](https://pkg.go.dev/go.opentelemetry.io/otel/attribute#Value).

-The value accessors (`func (v Value) As[Kind]` methods) must not panic, as it would violate tvaluhe [specification](https://opentelemetry.io/docs/specs/otel/error-handling/):
+The value accessors (`func (v Value) As[Kind]` methods) must not panic, as it would violate the [specification](https://opentelemetry.io/docs/specs/otel/error-handling/):

 > API methods MUST NOT throw unhandled exceptions when used incorrectly by end
 > users.
 The API and SDK SHOULD provide safe defaults for missing or invalid